apollographql/apollo-server/docs/source/api/apollo-server.md

   * `app`: <`HttpServer`> _(required)_

-    Pass an instance of an integrationed server here.
+    Pass an instance of the server integration here.

   * `server`: <`ApolloServer`> _(required)_